soragXYZ/KlerosBlockchainDevRelatedQuestions/README.md

 One of the key benefits of PoS over PoW is that it is more energy efficient, since it doesn't require miners to perform computational work.
 This means that it is less costly to run a PoS-based blockchain network.

+- Proof-of-Authority?

-- Proof of Authority (PoA) is a consensus mechanism used by some blockchain networks to achieve distributed consensus.
+Proof of Authority (PoA) is a consensus mechanism used by some blockchain networks to achieve distributed consensus.
 It is similar to Proof of Stake (PoS) in the sense that the nodes that are allowed to add new blocks to the chain are chosen based on their authority or reputation, rather than on the amount of cryptocurrency they hold and are willing to lock up.

 In PoA, the validators are pre-selected and authorized by the network's governance or by a central authority, and they are responsible for validating transactions and creating new blocks.
 These validators are known, identifiable individuals or organizations that have been vetted and approved by the network's governance or central authority to ensure that they are trustworthy and reliable.